Disentangled Inference for GANs with Latently Invertible Autoencoder: Conclusion

 \section{Conclusion}

-A new generative model, named Latently Invertible Autoencoder (LIA), has been proposed for generating image sample from a probability prior and simultaneously inferring accurate latent code for a given sample.
-The core idea of LIA is to symmetrically embed an invertible network in an autoencoder.
-Then the neural architecture is trained with adversarial learning as two decomposed modules.
-With the design of two-stage training, the decoder can be replaced with any GAN generator for high-resolution image generation.
-The role of the invertible network is to remove any probability optimization and bridge the prior with unfolded feature vectors.
+To address the inference problem in GANs, a new generative model, named Latently Invertible Autoencoder (LIA), has been proposed to generate image samples from a probability prior and simultaneously infer accurate latent codes for a given sample.
+The core idea of LIA is to embed an invertible network in an autoencoder symmetrically.
+Then the neural architecture can be trained with adversarial learning as two detached modules.
+With the design of two-stage training, the decoder can be replaced with any GAN generator embedded with an invertible network for image generation of diverse purposes.
 The effectiveness of LIA is validated with experiments of reconstruction (inference and generation) on FFHQ and LSUN datasets.
-With accurate inference of latent codes by LIA, future work will be on facilitating various applications of GAN-based models, e.g. image editing, data augmentation, few-shot learning, and 3D graphics.
+With the accurate inference of latent codes from LIA, future work will explore various applications based on GAN models, such as image editing, data augmentation, few-shot learning, and 3D vision.

+\textbf{Acknowledgement} The project was partially supported through the Research Grants Council (RGC) of Hong Kong under ECS Grant No.24206219, GRF Grant No.14204521, CUHK FoE RSFS Grant.